AGENDA SUBJECT TO CHANGE

 Luncheon Keynote Address

 Destination gaming resorts ... tax and regulatory parity ... market saturation ... economic benefits vs. social impacts ...
 VLTs at pari-mutuels ... geographic zones ... the Seminole Compact ... these are among the issues that the Florida Legislature has considered – and will continue to consider – as it weighs legislation that could fundamentally alter not just the gaming landscape in Florida, but it’s very character.
-In this panel, public officials, civic and business leaders, gaming operators, and other stakeholders debate – and predict – the Legislature’s next steps.
+In this panel, public officials, gaming operators, and other stakeholders debate – and predict – the Legislature’s next steps.

 2:30 pm — 3:00 pm